mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 Luminance provides for fine vision details, including differentiating edges and text.
 Hue and colorfulness carry a third of the detail of luminance.
 Image data compression takes advantage of this fact.
 As an example, [h.264 video codec](/en-US/docs/Web/Media/Formats/Video_codecs) samples color at a fourth of the resolution of the luminance.

-For accessibility, this means that it is luminance contrast that is critically important for text.
-Color, as in hue and colorfulness, is important for _distinguishing_ items such as different lines on a map, or bars in a graph.
+For accessibility, this means that luminance contrast is critically important for text.
+Color, as in hue and colorfulness, is important for _distinguishing_ items such as different lines on a map or bars in a graph.

 Another essential point to consider is the color or luminance that is surrounding a color.
-The color will appear differently depending on what is surrounding it.
-In the following image both the yellow dots and the grey of the square they are on, are identical in terms of the sRGB color values displayed.
-Your context-sensitive perception of these colors makes them appear different as your brain's image processing adjusts the perception based on what it thinks is in shadow or not.
+Colors appear differently depending on what is surrounding them.
+In the following image, both the yellow dots and the grey squares they are are the same sRGB color.
+Context-sensitive color perception makes them appear different; your brain's image processing adjusts the perception based on what it thinks is in shadow or not.

 ![An image of a checkerboard, where identical colors look different if they are in shadow](yellowdotcheckershadow_dlyon.png)